Western States Dwarf Car Association

 K. FUEL INJECTED MOTORS:

 1k.
-ONLY motors listed on the following approved motor list are approved for competition in the WSDCA.
+Motors listed below, are approved for competition in the WSDCA.

 2000-2006 RVT 1000R